RyanB-code/Life-Application-Suite/README.md

 - C++20

 How to run:
-1. Download source files, put into VS Code Projects folder
+1. Create a new folder (recommended to be with other VS Code Projects)
+2. Initialize git in that folder
+3. Pull this branch into that folder
+4. Open folder in VS Code
-2. In Application.h, in the private variables of the Application class, modify DIRECTORY_PATH to where you would like to keep the program files.
+5. In Application.h, in the private variables of the Application class, modify DIRECTORY_PATH to where you would like to keep the program files.
-3. Build the application
+6. Build the application
-4. Run the .exe
+7. Run the .exe

 Please report any bugs, issues by creating a new Issue on GitHub.
 For feature frequests, create a new Issue on GitHub with the tag 'enhancement'.